David Schang

 David Schang was a Scottish carpenter and fortune-teller working in 16th-century Edinburgh.

 Carpentry and the Schang family

 Members of the Schang family were "wrights" or carpenters in Perth and Edinburgh, and the surname Schang frequently appears in the minutes of the Craft incorporations of both towns.
 An inventory of the household goods of Regent Moray includes a bed made by "one Schang".
 Before the Scottish Reformation, members of the Perth crafts paid for a banquet and a game of football when they were accepted as master craftsmen.
 The wrights and barbers maintained an altar dedicated to Our Lady of Pity in St John's Kirk.

 In 1547 a wright in Perth called David Schang had a copy of the New Testament, and ownership of the book was disputed.
+Patrick Schang judged apprentice pieces or "assays" in Edinburgh in 1555 and 1575, with the French craftsman Andrew Mansioun.